Codesee-io/oss-port/README.md

 ### Tag policy

-Final tags are up to the maintainers of OSS Port.
+Final tags are up to the maintainers of Open-Source Hub.
 Your tags may be modified for the benefit of the community and to improve discoverability.

 We use title-casing for tags.
 For example: "First-Timer Friendly, Social Activism, C#, JavaScript".

-### How to remove your project from OSS Port
+### How to remove your project from Open-Source Hub

 Open a PR to remove your project folder from this repository.